Minden, Louisiana Confederate Monument (1933-2020)

 In June 2015, shortly after the Dylan Roof murders of African Americans during a church service, Wallace and the Minden NAACP appealed to town authorities for removal of the Confederate statue at Jacqueline Park.
 They approached the town council, which rebuffed the NAACP's calls for removal of the monument.
 The NAACP then requested that a monument to Jones's 1946 lynching be placed next to the Confederate statue, and the town council replied that the NAACP "was living in the past," refusing to allow such a monument to Jones and other victims of racial violence in North Louisiana.

 During the Civil War, Minden and North Louisiana remained in Confederate control for much of the conflict, and many men from the area served in both Confederate and Union armies.
-After the war beginning in the 1880s, North Louisiana including Webster Parish was the most violent place in the nation for African Americans.
-Hundreds of black citizens were murdered in very public spectacle lynchings between the 1880s and early 1900s, and Webster Parish was the site for at least five lynchings before Jones's murder in 1946.
-White southerners are too quick to remember and honor the Confederate past, but act as if the violence of the Jim Crow era perpetrated against African Americans is not worthy of memorialization.
-All of the controversy over Louisiana's past would wane if residents could reach some kind of racial reconciliation by acknowledging the violence whites committed in service of white supremacy and white domination.
+After the war beginning in the 1880s, North Louisiana, including Webster Parish was the most violent place in the nation for African Americans.
+Hundreds of Black citizens were murdered in very public spectacle lynchings between the 1880s and early 1900s, and Webster Parish was the site for at least five lynchings before Jones's murder in 1946.

 Fairclough, Adam.
 Race and Democracy: The Civil Rights Struggle in Louisiana, 1915-1972.
 Athens and other cities: University of Georgia Press, 1999, 113-118.